 Dataverse OData v2.0 Service removal

-This announcement does not involve the deprecated Organization Service SOAP endpoint.
+This announcement does not involve the deprecated SDK for .NET SOAP endpoint.
 At this time, no date has been announced for the removal of the SOAP endpoint.

 The Organization Data Service is an OData v2.0 endpoint introduced with Dynamics CRM 2011.
 The Organization Data Service was deprecated with Dynamics 365 Customer Engagement v8.0 in favor of the Web API, an OData v4.0 service.
 Today, less than .06% of requests to Dataverse use this endpoint.
 Removing this endpoint will enable Dataverse to improve overall performance.